Nomarian/luabox/Commands/Readme.md

  More features than Base

 Simple/
- requires dependencies, does not adhere to POSIX, but gets the job done
+ requires dependencies, does not adhere to POSIX, Base but with libraries

 Robust/
  links to the most featureful tools.